Fika-SeniorProject/CMSI4071-Group12/documents/Software-Design-Description.md

 * **Data Visualization:** To display charts visualizing trends in cafe data to help users make informed choices.
 * **Performance and Scalability:** To maintain a smooth and responsive experience, ensuring search results are returned within 3 seconds, and the system can support at least 5,000 concurrent users with 99% monthly uptime.

-### 6.2.1 Hardware Interfaces
+### 6.1.2 Hardware Interfaces
+The fika application interfaces with specific hardware, software, and human elements in both its execution environment and its use of third-party APIs.

+#### 6.1.2.1 Hardware Interfaces
 * **Client Hardware**: The system relies on standard client-side hardware interfaces, including the Network (Broadband internet connection is required for access) , Display (minimum 1280x800 resolution), Mouse/Trackpad, and Keyboard for user input and navigation.
 * **Deployment Hardware:** The application is hosted on cloud infrastructure.
 The backend/database uses a Cloud-hosted Processor (minimum 2 vCPUs) and RAM (4 GB minimum, scalable with usage).
 It requires Public internet access with HTTPS/TLS for network communication.

-### 6.2.2 Software Interfaces
+#### 6.1.2.2 Software Interfaces
 The system integrates with several third-party software components and APIs:

 * **Next.js (latest LTS):** Used for the Frontend development framework, providing server-side rendering and a modern React development environment.
 * **PostgreSQL 15+:** The primary database, managed via Supabase, stores cafe records, user accounts, and reviews.
 It is essential for storing cafe metadata using advanced indexing and JSONB support.
 * **Supabase:** Serves as the hosting platform for the backend and managed PostgreSQL database.
 It is chosen for its ease of integration with PostgreSQL and real-time APIs.